 - 1. Students should be clean and neat in person and wear appropriate clothing at all times. - 2.
 Shorts/skorts/capri pants are permitted to be worn throughout the school year.
 Students choosing to wear these items in colder weather will still be going out to recess.
-Additional clothing will not be provided by the office if these clothes are cold or get wet.
-No gym shorts, biker shorts, or cut-offs are permitted. - 3.
+Additional clothing may not be provided by the office if these clothes are cold or get wet. - 3.
 No tank tops, muscle shirts, bare midriffs, or sleeveless shirts.
 Shirts or blouses with offensive wording or pictures (as determined by administration) will not be tolerated. - 4.
-Socks must be worn at all times as well as shoes.
-Sandals are permitted only if they have an ankle strap and socks must be worn.
-Socks are worn for safety reasons (steps and cuts).
-Flip-flops, clogs, strapless crocks and backless tennis shoes are not to be worn to school. - 5.
-All clothing should be of reasonable length and in the bounds of good taste.
+When wearing tennis shoes, socks must be worn.
+Sandals or other shoe wear are permitted only if they have an ankle strap.
+Flip-flops, clogs, strapless crocks and backless tennis shoes are not to be worn to school.

+- 5. All clothing should be of reasonable length and in the bounds of good taste.
+Clothing should not have holes in it and could be determined to be inappropriate by staff on a case by case basis.
 Skirts and shorts should be fingertip length when arms are straight down at sides. - 6.
 No writing on hands, arms, or clothing. - 7.
-Hats, caps, or bandanas are not to be worn in class or in the lunchroom. - 8.
+Hats, caps, or bandanas are not to be worn in class or in the lunchroom unless previously approved by administration. - 8.
 No make-up. - 9.
-No chains (for wallets). - 10.
+No excessive chains (for wallets). - 10.
 Hair, nail, or facial coloring or style that is considered excessive or draws undue attention or disrupts the educational process as determined by the school administration is unacceptable.
-What is appropriate for one gender may not be acceptable for the other.
+What is appropriate for one gender may or may not be acceptable for the other.